bitcoin-api/bitcoin-api-full-stack/README.md

 **Deploy Exchange API Lambda Functions**

-Deploy your Bitcoin-Api exchange API functions with the following command in the `/infrastructure/scripts/2-api` path in this repo:
+Deploy your Bitcoin-API exchange API functions with the following command in the `/infrastructure/scripts/2-api` path in this repo:

 ```
 ./deployStaging --meta="e"